cirosantilli/linux-cheat/kernel/kernel-module.md

 # device drivers

+devices map to filesystem under `/dev/`.
+You can get info on them with:

     ls -l /dev

-there are two types of devices: block and char
+there are three main types of devices:

+- block and char

     crw-rw----  1 root tty       7,   1 Feb 25 09:29 vcs1
-    ^
-    c: char

     brw-rw----  1 root disk      8,   0 Feb 25 09:30 sda
     ^
+    type

-    b: block
+- b: block
+- c: char

-this is my hd.
+the `b` here is my hd.

 each partition also gets a b file

 ## major minor numbers

+using `ls -l`:

     crw-rw----  1 root tty       7,   1 Feb 25 09:29 vcs1
                                  ^    ^
                                  1    2

-- 1: major number. tells kernel which driver controls this file
+- 1: major number. tells kernel which driver controls the device represented by this file
-- 2: minor number. id of each hardware controlled by a given driveer
+- 2: minor number. id of each hardware controlled by a given driver

+## mouse

+you can have some fun with mouses.
+Search for the mice or mouse device files and cat them:

+	sudo cat /dev/input/mice

+and then:

+	sudo cat /dev/input/mouse0

+now note that when you move the mouse, cat spits something out to the screen!

+`mice` is the combination of all mice, and each other `mouseX` is a single mouse device.

 ## mknod

     sudo mknod /dev/coffee c 12 2

 makes a char file, major number 12, minor number 2

+# hardware communication

+talking to hardware always comes down to writting bytes in specific registers at a given memory addres

+some processors implement a single address space for memory and other hardware devices, and others do not.

+however, since x86 is the most popular and it separates addres spaces, every architecture must at least mimic this separation.

+the memory space for non-memory locations is called I/O ports or I/O space.

+to use a port, you must first reserve it.
+To see who reserved what:

+	sudo cat /proc/ioports